Antoine de Vinck: Biography

 In 1954, he started his own studio in Kraainem near Brussels, where he built his second wood-fired kiln.
-After meeting Barnard Leach, he undertook to translate his book into French.
+After meeting Barnard Leach, he took on the task of translating his book into French.
 For the Universal Exhibition held in Brussels in 1958, he designed, in close collaboration with his sculptor friend Jean-Paul Edmonds-Alt, a large ceramics mural for the pavilion of the Congo Mines’ Union.

 From 1960 to 1975, in addition to his work as ceramics sculptor, de Vinck did industrial design and got involved in the World Crafts Council (WCC).
 He applied this experience in design to a part of his ceramics production, making dishes, vases, wash-basins, ashtrays, etc. His sculpture Arbre (Tree) was awarded a prize at the international ceramics competition of Faenza.

 In 1984 he settled near Treigny, in Burgundy, France.
 There he took part in the activities and exhibitions of the APCP (The Association of artist potters of Puisaye).